-- 32.1 To qualify for licensure without examination, an applicant must present evidence satisfactory to the Board that the applicant: - 32.1.1 Holds a current and unrestricted podiatrist license in another jurisdiction; - 32.1.2 Has met licensing requirements in the other jurisdiction that are substantially equal to the Board's requirements for podiatric licensure; - 32.1.3 Has presented current reference letters as to moral character and professional competence; and - 32.1.4 Is professionally qualified; the Board may, in its discretion, require an applicant to take and pass the PMLexis examination prior to licensure. - 32.2 At the discretion of the licensing committee, any applicant may be required to be interviewed by a Board member.
+- 30.1 To qualify for licensure without examination, an applicant must present evidence satisfactory to the Board that he or she: - 30.1.1 Holds a current and unrestricted podiatrist license in another jurisdiction; - 30.1.2 Has met licensing requirements in the other jurisdiction that are substantially equal to the Board's requirements for podiatric licensure; - 30.1.3 Has presented current reference letters as to moral character and professional competence; and - 30.1.4 Is professionally qualified; the Board may, in its discretion, require an applicant to take and pass the PMLexis examination prior to licensure. - 30.2 At the discretion of the licensing committee, any applicant may be required to be interviewed by a Board member.